-HR7146 - Managing Employment Relations in Contemporary Organisations (2017/18)
+HR7146 - Managing Employment Relations in Contemporary Organisations (2023/24)

-|Module approved to run in 2017/18|
+|Module approved to run in 2023/24

 |Managing Employment Relations in Contemporary Organisations

 |Credit rating for module

 |Guildhall School of Business and Law

 |Total study hours

-The module builds upon the Contextualising Management and Leading and Leading, Managing and Developing People modules with a view to developing a more in-depth and integrated appreciation of the field of human resource management.
-It locates the discussion of employment relations around the central focus of the employment relationship; taking both individual and collective aspects of this relationship and exploring in depth the various ways in which this is managed in both unionised and non-union settings.
+The module builds upon the “Contextualising Management” and the “Leading, Managing and Developing People” modules, adding a more in-depth and integrated appreciation of Employment Relations to the field of human resource management.
+It examines both individual and collective aspects of this relationship and explores in depth the various ways in which relationships are managed in both unionised and non-union settings.
 In this it reflects the thinking within the CIPD, that 'the cornerstone of all human resource activity is the employment relationship’.

-- To enable students to understand and analyse contemporary employment relations theory and practice.
+1) To enable students to understand and analyse contemporary employment relations theory and practice.

 Legal aspects of employment relationships - individual and collective.